 Try and find a set-up that is as far removed from distractions and noise as possible.
 It’s good to be away from your TV, video games, books or any other activities that can disrupt your studies.
 When it’s work time, you should be as focused on that as possible.
 Similarly, when you are taking a break, you shouldn’t have study constantly on your mind either.

-Keep your workstation as clutter free as possible, as clutter is distracting.
+Keep your workstation as clutter free as possible.
 You should only have the absolute essential items at your workstation.

 Avoid studying and watching lectures from your bed at all costs.